 - You are committed to making the changes necessary for long-term success.
 Surgery is only the beginning of the weight loss journey.
 To lose weight and keep it off – which most bariatric surgery patients are able to do – you will have to commit to making healthy choices.

-will take you through our current surgical options for weight loss, including the program requirements and the associated benefits and risks of each one.
+The online seminar will take you through our current surgical options for weight loss, including the program requirements and the associated benefits and risks of each one.

 How to Get Started in the Surgical Program: